Mortimer Zuckerman

 Mortimer Benjamin Zuckerman (born June 4, 1937) is a Canadian-American billionaire media proprietor, magazine editor, and investor.
-He is the co-founder, executive chairman and former CEO of Boston Properties, one of the largest real estate investment trusts in the US.
-Zuckerman is also the owner and publisher of U.S. News & World Report, where he serves as editor-in-chief.
+He is the co-founder, executive chairman and former CEO of Boston Properties, one of the largest real estate investment trusts in the United States.
+Zuckerman is also the owner and publisher of U.S. News & World Report, and its editor-in-chief.
 He formerly owned the New York Daily News, The Atlantic, and Fast Company.
 As of August 2024, his net worth is estimated at US$2.6 billion.

 Early life and education

-Zuckerman was born on June 4, 1937, in Montreal, Canada, the son of Esther and Abraham Zuckerman, who owned a tobacco and candy store.
+Zuckerman was born on June 4, 1937, in Montreal, Quebec, the son of Esther and Abraham Zuckerman, who owned a tobacco and candy store.
 His family is Jewish, and his grandfather was an Orthodox rabbi.
 Zuckerman was raised in Outremont, and attended Adath Israel School and Strathcona Academy.
 He entered McGill University in Montreal at the age of 16.
-He graduated from McGill with a BA in 1957 and a BCL in 1961, although he never took the bar exam.
-That same year, Zuckerman entered the Wharton School at the University of Pennsylvania in Philadelphia, where he earned an MBA degree with a distinction of honor.
-In 1962, he received an LLM degree from Harvard Law School.
+He graduated from McGill with a B.A. in 1957 and a B.C.L. in 1961, although he never took the bar exam.
+That same year, Zuckerman entered the Wharton School at the University of Pennsylvania in Philadelphia, where he earned an M.B.A. degree with distinction.
+In 1962, he received an LL.M. degree from Harvard Law School.